jmbalaguer/tkDiskFree/README.md

 # tkDiskFree
-Simple Linux desktop utility to check for free disk space, at regular intervals.
+Simple Linux desktop utility to check for free disk space at regular intervals, using the tkinter GUI interface.

 ![tkDiskFree](https://github.com/jmbalaguer/tkDiskFree/blob/main/tkDiskFree.png?raw=true)

-You can use a desktop launcher (".desktop" file) to run it.
+I use a desktop launcher (".desktop" file) to run it.